freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 #.
 Prepare additional *Journalist Workstations* for use by *Journalists*.
 #.
 Prepare encrypted *Export Devices*.
+#.
+Troubleshoot any issues that occurred during installation

 Minimum security requirements for a *SecureDrop Workstation*
 ------------------------------------------------------------